spacewalk01/depth-anything-tensorrt/README.md

 TRTModule model("./depth_anything_vitb14.onnx");
 ```

-Or you load a prebuilt engine:
+Or you can load a prebuilt engine:
 ```cpp
 TRTModule model("./depth_anything_vitb14.engine");
 ```